-The Compensation Committee determined that performance share units should continue to be the exclusive form of award under LPP 8 (as opposed to a mix of performance share units and share options under much earlier versions of the program) because performance share units use fewer shares and are, therefore, a more efficient form of award while allowing us to maintain a strong performance focus.
+The Compensation Committee determined that performance share units should continue to be the exclusive form of award under LPP 9 (as opposed to a mix of performance share units and share options under much earlier versions of the program) because performance share units use fewer shares and are, therefore, a more efficient form of award while allowing us to maintain a strong performance focus.

-The Compensation Committee's selection under LPP 8 of the three-year performance period and cumulative adjusted EPS financial performance metric provides the award recipients a reasonable period of time within which to achieve and sustain challenging long-term growth objectives.
+The Compensation Committee's selection under LPP 9 of the three-year performance period and cumulative adjusted EPS financial performance metric provides the award recipients a reasonable period of time within which to achieve and sustain challenging long-term growth objectives.
 The Compensation Committee believes adjusted EPS more effectively aligns executives to improve Aon performance, rather than EPS calculated in accordance with U.S. GAAP, as the adjusted measure provides a target that is within their control and area of accountability.
-Further, the Company believes that as adjusted, the EPS measure provides a perspective on the Company's core operating performance that is more consistent with that of its shareholders.
+Further, the Company believes that as adjusted, the EPS measure provides a perspective on the Company's core operating performance that is more consistent with that of its shareholders and creates transparency and clarity for participants.

-Settlement of LPP 6 and AHPP
+Settlement of LPP 7

-In early 2014, we determined the actual achievement under the sixth cycle of our Leadership Performance Program, covering the performance period January 1, 2011 through December 31, 2013 ("LPP 6"), and actual achievement under the AHPP.
+In early 2015, we determined the actual achievement under the seventh cycle of our Leadership Performance Program, covering the performance period from January 1, 2012 through December 31, 2014 ("LPP 7").